-(i) in breach of any law, regulation, code of practice or Supplier’s acceptable use policy, or
+Offending Material: means any material, data, images or information that is: (i) in breach of any law, regulation, code of practice or Supplier’s acceptable use policy, or

-(iii) in breach of confidence, IPR, privacy or any right of a third party.
+(ii) abusive, indecent, defamatory, obscene or menacing or otherwise offensive, or (iii) in breach of confidence, IPR, privacy or any right of a third party.

-Ofcom: means the Director General of Telecommunications or any similar office that may be appointed in addition or in substitution
+OfCom: means the Director General of Telecommunications or any similar office that may be appointed in addition or in substitution